Ayia Napa Travel Guide

 which have Blue Flag status.
 Holidaymakers can take excursions from

-Ayia Napa to places like Ayia Thekla, four miles (6km) to the west
+Ayia Napa to places such as Ayia Thekla, four miles (6km) to the

-with a small offshore island; Makronisos Beach, a cluster of three
+west with a small offshore island; Makronisos Beach, a cluster of

-sheltered bays; or to the historical city of Larnaca, 25 miles
+three sheltered bays; or to the historical city of Larnaca, 25

 Jeep safaris around the island itself are popular, with

-attractions like the Caledonian Falls and the Byzantine Monastery
+attractions such as the Caledonian Falls and the Byzantine

-of Kykkos waiting to be explored.
-The island's position in the
+Monastery of Kykkos waiting to be explored.
+The island's position

-Mediterranean also lends itself to making excursions to other
+in the Mediterranean also lends itself to making excursions to

-countries and cities, even Jerusalem or Cairo, for a night or two
+other countries and cities, even Jerusalem or Cairo, for a night or

 Negatives Generally Ayia Napa is clean, well ordered, and favoured by all